Symplectic rational homology ball fillings of Seifert fibered spaces: Introduction

-\begin{theorem} Suppose that $\xi$ is a contact structure on the spherical $3$-manifold $Y$, oriented as the link of the corresponding quotient surface singularity.
-If $(Y, \xi)$ admits a symplectic rational homology ball filling, then $Y$ is orientation-preserving diffeomorphic to a lens space $L(p,q)$ with $p/q \in \mathcal{O}$, and $\xi$ is contactomorphic to $\xi_{can}$. \end{theorem} \begin{remark} If the surface singularity is cyclic quotient, then its oriented link $Y$ is a lens space and the result in Theorem~\ref{thm: spherical} for this case was already proven \cite{ChristianLi23, EtnyreRoy21, EtnyreTosun2023, GollaStarkston2022, Lisca2007} as we mentioned above.
-Here we give yet another proof of this fact using a different line of argument. \end{remark} It is interesting to note that there are spherical $3$-manifolds, other than some lens spaces, which smoothly bound rational homology balls. \begin{theorem}[Choe and Park 2021, \cite{ChoePark2021}] A spherical $3$-manifold $Y$ bounds a smooth rational homology ball if and only if $Y$ or $-Y$ is homeomorphic to one of the following manifolds: \begin{enumerate} \item $L(p, q)$ such that $p/q \in\mathcal{R}$, \item $D(p, q)$ such that $(p-q)/q' \in\mathcal{R}$, \item $T_3$, $T_{27}$ and $I_{49}$, \end{enumerate} where $p$ and $q$ are relatively prime integers such that $0 < q < p$, and $0 < q' < p - q$ is the reduction of $q$ modulo $p - q$. \end{theorem} \begin{remark} We would like to point out that Theorem~\ref{thm: spherical} does not {\em necessarily} hold true for a spherical $3$-manifold equipped with the orientation opposite to the canonical one it carries when viewed as the singularity link.
-For example, $-T_3=Y(-1; 2/3, 1/2, 1/3)$ admits two non-isotopic tight contact structures, both of which admits a symplectic rational homology ball filling.
-See Figure~\ref{fig:mt3}.
-On the other hand, neither $-T_{27}=Y(3; 2/3, 1/2, 1/3)$ nor $-I_{49}=Y(0; 4/5, 1/2, 1/3)$ admits a symplectic rational homology ball filling.
-We also checked that there are infinitely many spherical $3$-manifolds of the form $-D(p,q)$ that admit symplectic rational homology ball fillings.
-Specifically, $-D(a(a-1),a)$ for $a\geq 2$ is the Seifert fibered space $Y(a-3; 1/2,1/2,1/a)$ and in Remark~\ref{exoffillings} we show that these have symplectic rational homology ball fillings.
-We conjecture that $-D(p,q)$ admits a symplectic rational homology ball filling if and only if the filling is constructed from Lemma~\ref{cable}. \end{remark}
+\begin{remark} If the surface singularity is cyclic quotient, then its oriented link $Y$ is a lens space and the result in Theorem~\ref{thm: spherical} for this case was already proven \cite{ChristianLi23, EtnyreRoy21, EtnyreTosun2023, GollaStarkston2022, Lisca2007} as we mentioned above.
+Here we give yet another proof of this fact using a different line of argument. \end{remark} It is interesting to note that there are spherical $3$-manifolds, other than some lens spaces, which smoothly bound rational homology balls. \begin{theorem}[Choe and Park 2021, \cite{ChoePark2021}] A spherical $3$-manifold $Y$ bounds a smooth rational homology ball if and only if $Y$ or $-Y$ is homeomorphic to one of the following manifolds: \begin{enumerate} \item $L(p, q)$ such that $p/q \in\mathcal{R}$, \item $D(p, q)$ such that $(p-q)/q' \in\mathcal{R}$, \item $T_3$, $T_{27}$ and $I_{49}$, \end{enumerate} where $p$ and $q$ are relatively prime integers such that $0 < q < p$, and $0 < q' < p - q$ is the reduction of $q$ modulo $p - q$. \end{theorem}

+We refer to Section~\ref{sphericalsec}, for the description of the spherical $3$-manifolds $D(p,q)$, $T_3$, $T_{27}$ and $I_{49}$ as plumbing graphs.

+\begin{remark} The conclusion of Theorem~\ref{thm: spherical} does not necessarily remain valid for a spherical $3$--manifold when it is equipped with the orientation opposite to the canonical one that arises when the manifold is viewed as a singularity link.
+For instance,

+admits two non--isotopic tight contact structures, both of which bound symplectic rational homology balls, as illustrated in Figure~\ref{fig:mt3}.
+By contrast, neither

+admit symplectic rational homology ball fillings.
+We establish these results as part of a more general framework in the sequel \cite{EtnyreOzbagciTosun25pre}. \end{remark}